 She has been working in the field for 12 years specializing in treating trauma, childhood behavioral issues, and working with families who have been affected by addictions.
 Sarah helps individuals clarify complex issues and works with each person to develop a plan of action that is attainable and clear.

 With caring and a wide range of therapeutic tools at her disposal, she facilitates each individual to work with their strengths and understand where growth can lead to greater gains.

 Betsy is a Licensed Clinical Social Worker helping individuals, families and couples in private practice for over twenty years.
 Building trusting therapeutic relationships and working together with clients to meet their personal goals, Betsy utilizes an eclectic approach and chooses techniques to best meet the needs and preferences of clients.
 She works with clients of all ages and has extensive experience treating anxiety, depression, ADD/ADHD, trauma, and working with families to process and recover from loss and grief after change in life circumstance such as death and divorce.
 Betsy also specializes in parenting issues and learning disabilities.
 She guides families through complex issues and advocacy for appropriate education and the connection between learning differences, mental health and behavior.

-Betsy graduated Magna Cum Laude from Connecticut College with a Bachelors of Arts degree and was inducted into Phi Beta Kappa upon graduation.
+Betsy graduated from Connecticut College with a Bachelors of Arts degree.
 After several years working as a homeless advocate, she received her Masters Degree in Social Work from University of Pennsylvania.